For an explanation of the application process, first see Becoming a Participant.

 Room assignments published

 Candidates are encouraged to aim for the early application deadline rather than wait until the last few days before the final deadline to apply.
-This helps prevent candidates from missing the application window altogether due to last-minute technical or other issues (such as problems filming or uploading video) and also greatly helps The Experiment balance the workload of processing applications.
-As a small incentive and thanks, those who apply by the early deadline and get accepted will receive $5 worth of vouchers to the in-house “store”.
+This helps prevent candidates from missing the application window altogether due to last-minute technical or other issues (such as problems filming or uploading video) and also greatly helps The Experiment by spreading out the work required to process applications.
+As a small incentive and thanks, those who apply by the early deadline and get accepted receive $5 worth of vouchers to the in-house “store”.
+Conversely, there is no penalty for applying after the early deadline (before the final deadline).

 The Experiment is priced similarly to other week-long swing dance camps in the US and Europe after factoring in costs such as lodging, meals, and airport ground transportation (all of which The Experiment provides).

-The cancellation deadline for partial refunds (minus $250 which is nonrefundable) is December 15.
-After this date there are no cancellations/refunds for any reason.
+The cancellation deadline for partial refunds (minus $250 which is nonrefundable from the outset) is December 17th.
+After this date there are no cancellations/refunds and those who confirmed enrollment accept responsibility for payment of their spot in full.

 This policy is necessary due to the structure of the camp which makes resolving cancellations exceedingly difficult, as doing so often requires shuffling other participants between weeks in a cascading series of changes in addition to filling the final vacancy.

 The Blues Experiment is a collaboration between Mike (the Girl) Legenthal, who in addition to her love of Blues is also a multi-year alumnus of The Balboa Experiment, and David Rehm, founder and director of The Experiment.
-The story is simply that Mike had been dropping hints about how cool it would be to do a Blues version, until David surprised her (and pretty much everyone) by offering that they actually try it.
+The story is simply that Mike had been dropping hints about how cool it would be to do a Blues version, until David surprised her (and pretty much everyone) by proposing that they actually try it.
+And then it actually worked.

 No, no, and no!
 See Becoming a Participant for details.